 Make sure all the edges are straight so that the pad will fit snugly against the walls and under the furniture.

-4. Lay the padding onto the floor making sure it lays down flat without bulging up.
+4. Lay the padding onto the floor making sure it lays down flat without buckling up.
 Also, remember the moisture barrier padding side should go up to prevent spills from sipping through to the floor.

 5. Place your carpet or area rug.